vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 ed by Sāmavedins 853.
 Gocarma, a certain extent of land 432.
 Gode, Mr. P. K, 849.
 Golaka, a kind of illegitimate son 646n.
 Gold, superintendent of 144-145:

 value of, in relation to silver 121n.
-Goldstückor, on 'Panini'306.
+Goldstūckor, on 'Panini'306.
 Gopa, an officer who looked after five

 or ten villages and kept a register of the number of cultivators, traders,